 The limits available to individual fishermen may be adjusted inseason to stay within the overall harvest target as well as estimated impacts to overfished species.
 Fishermen will be restricted to small footrope (≤ 8 inches) trawl gear.
 Exploration of the use of selective flatfish trawl gear may be conducted.

 Observer Programs:

-The Makah Tribe has an observer program in place to monitor and enforce the limits proposed above within the trawl fisheries.
+The Makah Tribe has an observer program in place to monitor and enforce the limits proposed above.

-The Quinault Indian Nation will develop and implement an observer program to monitor and enforce the limits proposed above within the trawl fisheries.
+The Quinault Indian Nation will develop and implement an observer program to monitor and enforce the limits proposed above.